Diffusion Maps for Embedded Manifolds with Boundary with Applications to PDEs: Introduction

 \section{Introduction}

 The goal of this paper is to analyze the diffusion maps algorithm in a weak (variational) form and to introduce a completely rigorous method to solve elliptic {and parabolic} partial differential equations (PDEs) with boundary conditions.
-These PDEs are posed on an $m$-dimensional Riemannian manifold $\mathcal{M}$ embedded in an ambient Euclidean space via $\iota:\mathcal{M}\to\mathbb{R}^n$.
+These PDEs are posed on an $m$-dimensional Riemannian manifold $(\mathcal{M},g)$ embedded in an ambient Euclidean space via $\iota:\mathcal{M}\to\RR^d$.
+We assume that the Riemannian metric $g$ on $\M$ is inherited from the ambient space $\RR^d$ via the embedding.

 Motivated by applications to machine learning or emergent structures in high-dimensional problems such as inertial manifolds, we will assume that we have no explicit description of the embedded Riemannian manifold.
-Instead, we assume only that we have a collection of sample points, $\{x_i\}_{i=1}^N \subset \iota(\mathcal{M}) \subset \mathbb{R}^n$ which, together with equal weights, form a consistent weighted quadrature rule.
+Instead, we assume only that we have a collection of sample points, $\{x_i\}_{i=1}^N \subset \iota(\mathcal{M}) \subset \RR^d$ which, together with equal weights, form a consistent weighted quadrature rule.
 Namely, for any square integrable function $f \in L^2(\mathcal{M},g)$, we assume that

 almost surely.
-In the statistical context the weight function $q \in C^3(\mathcal{M})$ is called the sampling density.
-Ultimately our method will be independent of $q$, meaning that we do not require a specific density or even a consistent quadrature rule.
-This is critical when the nodes are data points, but is also an advantage for synthetic data sets where creating uniform grids on manifolds can be challenging.
+In the statistical context the weight function $q$ is called the sampling density.
+Ultimately our method will be independent of $q$, meaning that we do not require any specific density and if a grid of samples is used this grid is not required to be uniformly spaced.
+This is critical when the nodes are data points (which are typically not sampled from the density that corresponds to the volume form), but is also an advantage for synthetic data sets where creating uniform grids on manifolds can be challenging (uniform in this context means that \eqref{quad} holds with a constant $q$).
 There are several situations where this may arise: \begin{itemize} \item Random data on an unknown manifold, where $q$ is the sampling density. \item Attractors and inertial manifolds for dynamical systems, where $q$ is the invariant measure. \item Known but complex domains that are difficult to mesh, and difficult to sample uniformly. \item Known but moderate dimensional manifolds if one cannot afford a mesh. \end{itemize}